ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The ability to move the play area around the game world by sliding a finger over the touchpad is achieved using this script.
-The Touchpad Walking script is applied to the `[CameraRig]` prefab and adds a rigidbody and a box collider to the user's position to prevent them from walking through other collidable game objects.

-If the Headset Collision Fade script has been applied to the Camera prefab, then if a user attempts to collide with an object then their position is reset to the last good known position.
-This can happen if the user is moving through a section where they need to crouch and then they stand up and collide with the ceiling.
-Rather than allow a user to do this and cause collision resolution issues it is better to just move them back to a valid location.
-This does break immersion but the user is doing something that isn't natural.
+The Touchpad Walking script adds a rigidbody and a box collider to the user's position to prevent them from walking through other collidable game objects.

 ### Inspector Parameters